 Can Background Check Reveal Past Employers?
 Yes & Here Is How

-On the right is a professional looking gentleman in a blue suite jacket and a yellow tie shown while to his right an applicant in blue jeans and a yellow shirt is wondering can background check reveal past employers while looking at a computer blue computer monitor that shows his prior jobs at an office, superstore and warehouse and there's also a blue magnifying glass to the far left.
+To the right, there's a smartly dressed man wearing a blue suit jacket and a yellow tie, while next to him, an applicant in blue jeans and a yellow shirt is pondering whether background checks can reveal past employers as he gazes at a blue computer monitor displaying his previous jobs at an office, superstore, and warehouse, with a blue magnifying glass situated on the far left.

 Luckily anyone can use the form here to see if past employers show up in their state, and what information is shown too.